 How to apply

 To express an interest in either challenges, please email firstname.lastname@example.org by Friday 20 September with a short summary (approximately two sides of A4) of what issues you would like the peer challenge to address and how you believe the peer challenge will assist your council, along with confirmation of support from the relevant portfolio holder and senior officer responsible for library services or cultural services.
 Please also highlight any innovation and new ways of working that you think the peer challenge will help to support.

 We welcome expressions of interest from individual or groups of councils, but for the latter please bear in mind the scale of the support that we are able to offer.
 We will then follow-up with you and may request some additional information.

 Councils can also request a bespoke peer challenge outside of the Arts Council England funded programme.
 The council would be asked to cover the cost of the peer challenge, and a quote can be provided following a discussion about what is required from the peer challenge.

-Bids will be shortlisted and successful applicants will be notified in February.
-The peer challenges are expected to take place between March and May 2019.
+Bids will be shortlisted and successful applicants will be notified in October.
+The peer challenges are expected to take place between October 2019 and March 2020.